athomasq/athomasq.github.io/essays/investing-in-public.md

 I had a couple of precursor portfolios before my current foray into angel investing.
 From 2009 to 2014 I invested in 5 friends-and-family ventures in India.
 All but one have sunk without a trace; the one is going strong and on track for a large, indeed possibly a very large outcome, but not any time soon.

-From 2015 to to 2017 I invested in 8 arms-length ventures again in India; that portfolio has done quite well.
+From 2015 to to 2017 I invested in 8 arms-length ventures again in India; that portfolio has done quite well (it's currently at 3.4x DPI, 5.5x TVPI and 41% IRR).
 Two companies are on unicorn trajectories.
 I exited one of them at a 40x markup, and am holding on to the other.
 A couple of the others may return 1-3x but are unlikely to return more than that.
 Standard power law dynamics, in fact.

 The performance of these two portfolios has given me a little bit of encouragement that I'm on the right track; I wouldn't be increasing my annual investment count (or dollars) without that confirmation.